marilu1981/surveys_dashboard1/API_ENDPOINTS.md

 - `employment` (string) - Filter by employment status
 - `start_date` (string) - Filter by start date (YYYY-MM-DD)
 - `end_date` (string) - Filter by end date (YYYY-MM-DD)

+**⚠️ Important:** Without the `survey` parameter, this endpoint will return an error to prevent expensive data loading.

 **Response:**
 ```json